stackabletech/hbase-gis/README.md

         -75.9 44.97, \
         -76.0 44.97))"

-You should a subset of the bulk-loaded back as the results of this query (due to the way that the query polygon and the limits of the randomly generated data have been defined.)
+You should get a subset of the bulk-loaded back as the results of this query (due to the way that the query polygon and the limits of the randomly generated data have been defined.)

 ## Using the KNNFilter